nvmcommunity/alchemist-restful-api/README.md

     }
 }
 ```
-### Step 2: Process the input parameters from the API client
+### Step 2: Validate the input parameters

-You need to process the input parameters from the API client and pass them to the `AlchemistRestfulApi` class.
-The `AlchemistRestfulApi` class will then validate the input parameters and return the validated parameters to you.
+Make sure to validate the input parameters passed in from the request input by using the `validate` method.

 ```php
 <?php